bluepicnic/Advanced-Programming---Assignment-2/markdown.md

 I also refactored

 #### Reuse

-Purposefully using runtime polymorphism for the player classes to prevent major code reuse.
-Player related game functionality kept in the game class to prevent reuse, with specific instances for each type being placed into helper functions, limiting code changes to a single location and centralises any changes that needed to be made.

 I attempted to keep explicit code reuse in major functions to a minimum.
 Removing repetitive blocks of code became a common brief refactoring tasks for myself throughout development.
 It was within these functions that I was able to identify any repetitive blocks best, as they would be visible within the same scope and never too far removed from any reoccurrences.
 However, some instances of code reuse went overlooked and were most common when separated into different scopes.